 The most common sound for each vowel is its “short” sound:

 This becomes important as a way to keep the same vowel sound when adding -ed to put a verb into the past tense.
 We often double an ending consonant to keep a short vowel short.
 For example, the past tense of 'stop' is 'stopped.'
-Otherwise the silent 'e' rule below (which also applies when followed by 'd') would give it a long 'o' sound like soap or hope.
+Otherwise the silent 'e' rule below (which also applies when followed by 'ed') would give it a long 'o' sound like soap or hope.
 See the Simple Past Tense explanation of spelling changes.

 The alphabet sounds (when the vowel “says its name”) are called “long vowels.”

-We call them ‘long’ because we hold them longer than the short sounds, but they are completely different sounds-- not a longer version of the same sound.
+However, they are completely different sounds-- not a longer version of the same sound.

-Silent ‘E’ Rule: When a vowel and consonant are followed by an ‘e’, the ‘e’ is almost always silent, but it causes the preceding vowel to be long.
-(Examples: ate, plane, Pete, bite, nine, rope, note, cube, flute.)
+but it causes the preceding vowel to be long.
+(Examples: ate, plane, Pete, bite,

 Other Long Vowels: A vowel at the end of a syllable is almost always long.
 Examples: I, we, he, she, go, try, potato and tomato.
 (Some English speakers use a short ‘a’ in the 2nd syllable, while others use a long ‘a,’ but both ‘o’s are long for everyone.)